bartutt/eGradesBook/readme.md

-# NEW VERSION BASED ON MySQL DB
+### NEW VERSION BASED ON MySQL DB
-# ->BRANCH BASED ON MySQL
+### ->BRANCH BASED ON MySQL
 # eGradesBook

-eGradesBook projected and created by Bartlomiej Witkowski.
+eGradesBook projected and created by BW.

 Web based school management system with basic functions.
 It was created as a learning process.
-It has own DB based on .txt files.
+During programming proccess I decided to use BOOTSTRAP frameworkn and some JS script to get design more flexible.
 Main language is a PHP.

-In main concept you can manage:
+Features:
-- students
+- manage students
-- teachers
+- manage teachers
-- subjects
+- manage subjects
-- parents
+- manage parents
-- timetable
+- manage timetable
-- calendar/events
+- manage calendar/events
+- manage school years
+- manage person status
+- attendance
+- marks with weight and managable categories
+- managable lessons times
+- message box
+- notes aobut students